luialbeto/lovelyStay/README.md

 pg-promise            (npm install pg-promise)
 ESLint                (npm init @eslint/config)

+==> You must enerate a *Personal Access Token* from github to apply on the script.
+Follow the below steps:

+    Go to your GitHub account settings.
+    Click on "Developer settings."
+    Click on "Personal access tokens."
+    Generate a new token with the necessary permissions (e.g., user read access).
+    Copy the generated token.

 ### Installing & Running

 Please, clone it by gitclone command line => git clone git@github.com:luialbeto/lovelyStay.git.